Showing 1–12 of 70 results

 Trivia: Joss Whedon cast Quicksilver and Scarlet Witch because he thought their powers would be cool to use in a film: “Their powers are very visually interesting.
 One of the problems I had on the first one was everybody basically had punchy powers.
 Quicksilver’s got super-speed, Scarlet Witch can weave spells, and a little telekinesis, get inside your head.
 That’s good stuff they can do, that will help keep it fresh.”

-Creative design agency LA pulled out all the stops when they issued the marketing campaign posters for the Marvel Studios’ blockbuster “Avengers: Infinity War”.
-This original 2018 UK quad film poster for Marvel’s all action super hero romp is certainly impressive as all the heroes are beautifully realised; Iron Man, Hulk, Thor, Captain America, Black Widow, Guardians of the Galaxy, Black Panther stand proud and battle ready in the sweeping landscape format of the British quad.
+The highest grossing movie of all-time taking a record breaking billion dollars in its opening weekend.
+Which was the perfect inspiration for Creative design agency LA pulling out all the stops when they issued the official theatrical posters for the Marvel Studios’ blockbuster “Avengers: Engame”.
+This original 2019 UK quad film poster for Marvel’s all action super hero romp is certainly impressive as all the heroes are beautifully realised; Iron Man, Thor, Captain America, Black Widow, Hawkeye, Captain Marvel, Rocket stand proud and battle ready in the sweeping landscape format of the British quad.
 Originally rolled (as issued) this looks stunning and displays and presents to excellent effect.
 One of the best looking posters to date for any of the prolific Marvel Studios releases with spectacular detailed imagery and bright colours.
-A hugely important and collectable piece of movie memorabilia from the Studio that can do no wrong.
+A hugely important and collectable piece of movie memorabilia from the Studio that goes from strength to strength.

 In arguably the most famous role of her career, Jane Fonda stars as “Barbarella” in Roger Vadim’s, campy, sci-fi fantasy.
 Based on the hugely popular French comic strip by Jean-Claude Forest the film is considered one of the 1960s quintessential cult movies.
 Its stylish and colourful comic art layout scenes are truly unique for the period, and represent a nice homage to its comic book roots.
 These scenes are captured to great effect in a series of eight British front of house lobby cards with Fonda featured in all, including the iconic and super sexy ray-gun in hand pose.
-Originally flat-unfolded (as issued) this beautiful complete set of all eight cards display to excellent effect with only minimal handling wear, vibrant, unfaded colours and an incredible selection of key scenes.
-An impressive set of highly collectable cinematic memorabilia for a much admired sci-fi classic that rarely turns up complete.
+In addition to the set offered, also included is the hard to find synopsis card and the brochure.
+The brochure is particularly striking being finished in black and white with a silver background and pink lettering.
+Originally flat-unfolded (as issued) this beautiful complete set of all eight cards and extras display superbly, vibrant, unfaded colours and an incredible selection of key scenes.
+An impressive set of highly collectable cinematic memorabilia for a much admired sci-fi classic that rarely turns up as complete as here.

 Trivia: Jane Fonda is filmed at times, especially during the opening spacesuit striptease sequence, in the famous French director’s “Vadim Tease” directorial style.